Your Guide to Wearing Makeup After Blepharoplasty

 One question we get at our clinic is if blepharoplasty can be performed more than once.

-In general, eyelid surgeries last for five to seven years before the natural signs of aging begin to show once more in the region.
-Blepharoplasty can absolutely be performed again as needed; however, it is important to consult with your surgeon, as alternate procedures may need to be performed in addition to; or instead of eyelid surgery.
+In general, eyelid surgeries last five to seven years before the natural signs of aging begin to show again in the area.
+Blepharoplasty can absolutely be performed again as needed; however, it is important to consult with your surgeon, as alternative procedures may be necessary in addition to or instead of eyelid surgery.
 For example, the cause of the drooping eyelid may, in fact, be a drooping brow rather than the eyelid itself, and thus a forehead lift/brow lift may be the more appropriate surgical course of action rather than further blepharoplasty.

 When it comes to lower eyelid surgery, the procedure generally lasts much longer and rarely ever needs to be repeated.